 While teachers, coaches, and others are encouraged to try using the peer review functionality in LDC CoreTools on their own, the process of becoming well calibrated with the LDC rubric requires some training and practice—just as it takes training and practice for teachers to become calibrated to rubrics for scoring student work.

 LDC seeks to support the Community of Practice in becoming trained using and calibrated to the rubric to earn varying badges signifying these professional accomplishments that can have a real impact on LDC work in the field for both teachers and coaches.

 - Sign up for our newsletter to learn about opportunities for local and national LDC peer review training, or contact us for more information.

 - Trained Peer Reviewers can click here to access instructions regarding calibration activities, which can lead to certification.
 Trained Reviewers can access the "Reviews" tab in LDC CoreTools to see updates on their progress toward certification, and can contact us at email@example.com for more detail (including scoring rationale for each calibration module following each calibration activity).

-- See this document (which is also included as an appendix in the LDC Peer Review Handbook) for details about the calibration and badging system.
+- See this document for details about the calibration and badging system.